JordanLeich/Superhero-Villain-Index/README.md

 # Description 💻
 An ultimate index that contains details and information regarding superheroes/villains.
+Each hero/villain is also given a power ranking which determines how powerful they are compared to others.

 # Instructions ⚡
 ### Option #1